leebaird/discover/README.md

 Enter the location of your file:
 ```

-* Uses sslscan, sslyze, and nmap to check for SSL/TLS certificate issues.
+* Uses sslscan, sslyze, and Nmap to check for SSL/TLS certificate issues.

 ## MISC